Bastardkb/bastardkb.github.io/bg_cnano/11sensor_assembly.md

 - keyboard assembly
 - sensor PCB assembly

-{: .note }
-On the pictures, we use a Splinktegrated - those come with premium kits.
-The Splinky + Shield works exactly the same, so inspect the pictures carefully.

 Inspect the Splinky shield: there is a `SPI` header, that we need to connect to the sensor PCB.
-- you can match the 3v3 with the 5V
+- match the 3v3 with the 5V
 - the rest of the pins will align

 ![](../assets/pics/guides/cnano/42.jpg)